estruyf/blog-content/content/posts/2022-02-24-retrieving-sponsors-via-the-github-graphql-api.md

 }
 ```

-{{< blockquote type="Info" text="If you want, you can check out the API code for the website.
+{{< blockquote type="info" text="If you want, you can check out the API code for the website.
 You can see the [sponsor API](https://github.com/FrontMatter/web-documentation-nextjs/blob/main/pages/api/sponsors.ts) file." >}}